-- "Superior Proposal" means any bona fide written proposal (on its most recently amended or modified terms, if amended or modified) made by a Third Party to enter into a Naked Alternative Transaction that (A) did not result from a material breach of the section of the Merger Agreement prohibiting solicitation of any merger, sale of ownership interests and/or assets of Naked, recapitalization or similar transaction, (B) is on terms that the board of directors of Naked determines in good faith (after consultation with outside counsel and its financial advisor) to be superior from a financial point of view to Naked's stockholders than the Transactions, taking into account all relevant factors (including any changes to this Agreement that may be proposed by Holdco in response to such proposal to enter into a Naked Alternative Transaction and the identity of the person making such proposal to enter into a Naked Alternative Transaction), and (C) is reasonably likely to be completed, taking into account all financial, regulatory, legal and other aspects of such proposal. - "Naked Alternative Transaction" means any of (i) a transaction or series of transactions pursuant to which any person (or group of persons) other than Holdco and its subsidiaries, acquires or would acquire, directly or indirectly, beneficial ownership (as defined in Rule 13d-3 under the Exchange Act) of more than 50% of the issued and outstanding shares of Naked common stock or securities (or options, rights or warrants to purchase, or securities convertible into or exchangeable for, such securities) representing more than 50% of the voting power of Naked, whether from Naked or pursuant to a tender offer or exchange offer or otherwise, (ii) a merger, consolidation, share exchange or similar transaction pursuant to which any such person (or group of persons) other than Holdco and its subsidiaries acquires or would acquire, directly or indirectly, assets or businesses of Naked or any of its subsidiaries taken as a whole, (iii) any transaction pursuant to which any such person (or group of persons) other than Holdco and its subsidiaries acquires or would acquire, directly or indirectly, control of assets (including for this purpose the outstanding equity securities of subsidiaries representing more than yentity surviving any merger or combination including any of them) of Naked or any of its subsidiaries representing more than 50% of the revenues, net income or assets (in each case on a consolidated basis) of Naked and its subsidiaries taken as a whole or (iv) any disposition of assets to a person (or group of persons) other than Holdco and its subsidiaries representing more than 50% of the revenues, net income or assets (in each case on a consolidated basis) of Naked and its subsidiaries, taken as a whole.
+- "Superior Proposal" means any bona fide written proposal (on its most recently amended or modified terms, if amended or modified) made by a Third Party to enter into a Naked Alternative Transaction that (A) did not result from a material breach of the section of the Merger Agreement prohibiting solicitation of any merger, sale of ownership interests and/or assets of Naked, recapitalization or similar transaction, (B) is on terms that the board of directors of Naked determines in good faith (after consultation with outside counsel and its financial advisor) to be superior from a financial point of view to Naked's stockholders than the Transactions, taking into account all relevant factors (including any changes to this Agreement that may be proposed by Holdco in response to such proposal to enter into a Naked Alternative Transaction and the identity of the person making such proposal to enter into a Naked Alternative Transaction), and (C) is reasonably likely to be completed, taking into account all financial, regulatory, legal and other aspects of such proposal. - "Naked Alternative Transaction" means any of (i) a transaction or series of transactions pursuant to which any person (or group of persons) other than Holdco and its subsidiaries, acquires or would acquire, directly or indirectly, beneficial ownership (as defined in Rule 13d-3 under the Exchange Act) of more than 50% of the issued and outstanding shares of Naked common stock or securities (or options, rights or warrants to purchase, or securities convertible into or exchangeable for, such securities) representing more than 50% of the voting power of Naked, whether from Naked or pursuant to a tender offer or exchange offer or otherwise, (ii) a merger, consolidation, share exchange or similar transaction pursuant to which any such person (or group of persons) other than Holdco and its subsidiaries acquires or would acquire, directly or indirectly, assets or businesses of Naked or any of its subsidiaries representing more than 50% of the revenues, net income or assets (in each case on a consolidated basis) of Naked and its subsidiaries taken as a whole, (iii) any transaction pursuant to which any such person (or group of persons) other than Holdco and its subsidiaries acquires or would acquire, directly or indirectly, control of assets (including for this purpose the outstanding equity securities of subsidiaries of Naked and any entity surviving any merger or combination including any of them) of Naked or any of its subsidiaries representing more than 50% of the revenues, net income or assets (in each case on a consolidated basis) of Naked and its subsidiaries taken as a whole or (iv) any disposition of assets to a person (or group of persons) other than Holdco and its subsidiaries representing more than 50% of the revenues, net income or assets (in each case on a consolidated basis) of Naked and its subsidiaries, taken as a whole.